CocoTheOwner/IrisBackgrounds/README.md

 - NipNacks *from Discord*
 - [StrangeOne](https://github.com/StrangeOne101)
 - [CocoTheOwner](https://github.com/CocoTheOwner)
+And others I didn't write down (sorry)

-Much thanks to all who made screenshots of Iris' Overworld!
+Much thanks to all who made screenshots of Iris Creations!

+1. Clone this repository anywhere on your PC
+2. Right-click your desktop and select "personalize"
+3. Select the cloned folder under the Backgrounds section
+4. Set the mode to "stretch", it appears to give the best results 4a.
+Feel free to try other modes!
+5. Set the refresh time to anything.
+I personally use 5 minutes.
+6. Enjoy over 50 screenshots every time you see your desktop!